-To become a practicing nurse, you must earn an on-campus or online nursing degree and pass a licensing exam.
+To become a practicing nurse, you must earn a nursing degree and pass a licensing exam.
 The amount of required testing depends on the type of nursing.
 LNPs must complete only one certification exam.
-The NCLEX-RN is the exam required of RNs and more advanced nurses.
+The NCLEX-RN exam is required for RNs and more advanced nurses.

 To take the NCLEX-RN, you must have completed at least an associate degree program in nursing, though most hold a BSN in nursing.
 The curricula of most nursing schools in Kentucky prepare students to pass the exam.
 Visit the Kentucky Board of Medical Licensure to prepare or register for the NCLEX-RN in Kentucky.
-The following chart details the fees associated with the NCLEX-RN.

 Career Outlook for Nurses in Kentucky

 Nurses in Kentucky work in a variety of settings, including hospitals, clinics, schools, government agencies, nonprofit organizations, the armed forces, and assisted living facilities.
 Professionals with online nursing degrees can expect their salaries to increase with experience and advanced education.
 Graduates of online MSN programs in Kentucky have the greatest earning potential of the state’s nurses.
 Kentucky is plagued with health crises, including obesity, drug and alcohol addiction, and a lack of physical activity.
 As a result, healthcare professionals, including nurses, are in high demand.

 According to the Bureau of Labor Statistics (BLS), RNs earn, on average, $73,550 per year.
 Annual incomes vary, with the highest paid 10% of candidates averaging $104,100 per year and the lowest paid 10% averaging $48,690 annually.